Muhammad ibn Maslamah: Early life and conversion

+Muhammad ibn Maslamah was born in Medina c.
+588 or 591 to Maslamah ibn Khalid and Umm Sahm Khulayda bint Abi Ubayda of the Sa'ida clan, as a member of the Aws tribe.
+According to Ibn Sa'd, his lineage is: Muhammad ibn Maslamah ibn Khalid ibn Adi ibn Majda'a ibn Haritha ibn al-Harith ibn al-Khazraj ibn Amr ibn al-Nabit ibn Malik of the Aws.

-Ibn Maslama embraced Islam at the hands of Mus'ab ibn Umayr before his fellow Aus clansmen Sa'd ibn Mu'adh and Usaid Bin Hudair, and before Muhammad's and Meccan Muslims immigration to Medina around the year of 621-622 AD.
-After the Meccans arrived in Medina, the inhabitants of Medina were immediately instructed by Muhammad to bond brotherhood with the Meccans, with Ibn Maslama being paired with Abu Ubaidah ibn al-Jarrah. the reason of his pairing with Abu Ubaidah were due to Muhammad's observance that Ibn Maslamah's character and his temperament, along with personal tastes and a similar attitude with Abu Ubaydah.
+Ibn Maslama embraced Islam at the hands of Mus'ab ibn Umayr before his fellow Aws clansmen Sa'd ibn Mu'adh and Usayd ibn Hudayr, and before Muhammad's and Meccan Muslims migration to Medina around the year of 621-622 AD.
+After the Meccans arrived in Medina, the inhabitants of Medina were immediately instructed by Muhammad to bond brotherhood with the Meccans, with Ibn Maslama being paired with Abu Ubayda ibn al-Jarrah.
+The reason for his pairing with Abu Ubayda was due to Muhammad's observation that Ibn Maslamah's character and temperament, along with personal tastes and a similar attitude with Abu Ubayda, were compatible.

+Campaign under Muhammad

+Early Campaigns

 Thus, Hereafter the arrival of Muslims of Mecca, Ibn Maslamah served in various military campaigns, where the first pitched battle was fought at the Battle of Badr in March 624.
 Later, when the Muslims defeated the Qaynuqa tribe in April, Ibn Maslamah supervised their expulsion from Medina and the seizure of their possessions.
 Muhammad awarded him a coat of mail.
-In the same year, approximately in the month of September, Ibn Maslama was sent by Muhammad along with some of his kinsmen and allied tribe of Aws on a mission to assassinate Ka'b ibn al-Ashraf, a Jewish man who would recite defamatory poetry about Muhammad and also made explicit poems about Muslim women.
+In the same year, approximately in the month of September, Ibn Maslamah was sent by Muhammad along with some of his kinsmen and allied tribe of Aws on a mission to assassinate Ka'b ibn al-Ashraf, a Jewish man who would recite defamatory poetry about Muhammad and also made explicit poems about Muslim women.
 Ibn Maslamah pretended to Ka'b that he didn't support Muhammad and would side with Ka'b against him, on the condition that Ka'b would give him a camel load or two of food as a loan.
 Ka'b wanted something in return and Ibn Maslamah offered to leave his weapons with him as collateral.
 Ka'b then came out to meet him and a few others during night time and after the men smelled his head for perfume, they killed him.
 While Ibn Maslamah and his colleagues managed to escape undetected within the night, the tribes of Ka'b learned about the death of Ka'b the next day after they found the corpse of Ka'b on the ground.